Fatty Acids: Straight-Chain Monoenoic

 Catabolism: Most unsaturated fatty acids are broken down in animal tissues to produce energy by the multi-step process of β‑oxidation, as discussed in our web page on carnitines.

 The exception is erucic acid (13-22:1) because studies with laboratory rats in the 1970s showed that it could adversely affect the metabolism of the heart.
 As rapeseed oil was a major dietary source for humans, low erucic oils such as 'Canola' were developed to circumvent the problem.
 There have apparently been no studies to confirm the toxicity of erucic acid in humans or other primates, and it has since been argued that the rat studies were flawed.
-Meantime, erucic acid has been used as a major component of 'Lorenzo's oil' to treat adrenoleukodystrophy without ill effects, and there are reports that dietary nervonic acid (15-24:1) may be of benefit in demyelinating diseases.
+Meantime, erucic acid has been used as a major component of 'Lorenzo's oil' to treat adrenoleukodystrophy with no apparent harm, and there are reports that dietary nervonic acid (15-24:1) may be of benefit in demyelinating diseases.

 thistleThe range and sequence of cellular events are complex, but it appears that the anti-obesity hormone leptin inhibits the expression of the gene for stearoyl-CoA desaturase so that levels of this enzyme fall, leading to inactivation of acetyl-CoA carboxylase and thence to promotion of fatty acid oxidation and inhibition of fatty acid synthesis.
 Genetically modified mice that are deficient in the SCD1 isoform appear to be protected from cellular lipid accumulation and obesity, and they have increased insulin sensitivity.
 It has been reported that in hepatocytes, but not adipocytes, oleic acid feeding increases the number and size of lipid droplets while simultaneously inhibiting lipogenesis.